Miss Piggy: Performers

 Frank Oz was Miss Piggy's principal performer from her early appearances on The Muppet Show until his departure from the cast in 2000; his last known performance as Piggy was an appearance on The Today Show.
 Oz's earliest known performance as Piggy was actually in a 1974 appearance on The Tonight Show.
 Richard Hunt occasionally performed Miss Piggy during the first season of The Muppet Show, alternating with Oz.
 In 2002, Eric Jacobson was cast as the new performer of Miss Piggy, and his first public debut as the character was performed via satellite at the 2001 MuppetFest.
 Jacobson has remained Piggy's principal performer since then, openly describing the role as "one of the most famous drag acts in the business."

 During Oz's tenure as the character, other performers would step in.
 Jerry Nelson performed Piggy in 1974 for a brief appearance on Herb Alpert & the Tijuana Brass.
 Fran Brill performed Piggy for The Muppet Show: Sex and Violence, a pilot for The Muppet Show.
-Kevin Clash and Peter Linz puppeteered Piggy for most of the filming of Muppet Treasure Island and Muppets from Space, respectively, with Oz dubbing in Piggy's voice in post production.
+Kevin Clash and Peter Linz puppeteered Piggy for most of the filming of Muppet Treasure Island and Muppets from Space, respectively, with Oz dubbing Piggy's voice in post-production.
 Victor Yerrid briefly performed Piggy in Muppets Ahoy!, a 2006 stage show for the Disney Cruise Line.
 In Muppet Babies, Piggy's voice was provided by voice actress Laurie O'Brien.
 Voice actor Hal Rayle provided her voice for a short-lived spin-off series, Little Muppet Monsters.
 Melanie Harrison voices Baby Piggy on the 2018 reboot of Muppet Babies.